EnriqueCostaMontenegro/CIMA-development/README.md

 [ ] Explanation of fields and elements in the webpage

-[ ] Group the different coins in the html code
+[ ] Review number of banners and logos that can be uploaded

 [ ] Review all the functions in its code file